Basis-Theory/basistheory-integration-guides/collections/guides/use_token_data_in_reactors/index.md

   }'
 ```

-### Use an Atomic Card Token
+### Use a Card Token

-In the following example we have opted to store the card data within an [Atomic Card Token](https://docs.basistheory.com/#atomic-cards).
+In the following example we have opted to store the card data within a [Card Token](https://docs.basistheory.com/#token-types-card).
-Since the token data within an Atomic Card contains a `number` property, we can simply detokenize the entire Atomic Card token
+Since the data within a Card token contains a `number` property, we can simply detokenize the entire Card token
 into the `card` argument, which will cause the token's entire JSON object data to be inserted into the `card` node.

 ```js